 I recently got a major craving for one of my favorite pizzas ever, namely Ground Beef and Green Olive Pizza.

-I figured it was probably a good time for me to go out and try the classic paleo pizza crust replacement that is cauliflower crust.
+I figured it was probably a good time for me to go out and try the classic paleo replacement that is cauliflower crust pizza.
 I knew of its existence for I’d seen a lot of recipes for it on several blogs, but never was fully inspired to actually go out and make it.

 As long as grains were still a part of my regular diet, I really couldn’t think of a valid reason for me to make the switch, except for maybe saving myself a couple hundred calories.